sallonoroff/sallonoroff.github.io/_posts/2010-08-05-it-could-be-me-draw-22.md

 tags:
   - it could be me
 ---
 In a rush.
-Just letting you know i&#8217;m not a millionaire, surprisingly enough.
+Just letting you know i'm not a millionaire, surprisingly enough.

 Numbers drawn: **10, 24, 30, 33, 40, 45** + bonus ball **16**